Looking for a Sugru mouldable glue review? Have a read of my experience and how we saved £240 fixing things with Sugru.

 Have you heard of Sugru?
 Sugru mouldable glue is essentially a bit of self-curing silicone.
 You can use it to repair or bond almost anything made of wood, plastic, glass, metal, ceramic, or even fabric!
 It’s even removable too, in case you change your mind.

 I first heard of Sugru a few months ago, and thought, right, it’s just a bit of silicone, how good can that be?
 But then I kept reading more and more about it.
 And then I got quite excited reading about all the different things people had used Sugru mouldable glue.
 We had a couple of things that needed repair.
 So we took the plunge and ordered a three-pack of white Sugru.
 We then waited with bated breath for the postman to arrive.

 Initial Thoughts On Sugru Mouldable Glue

-When it arrived, we thought “oh, that’s not a lot of Sugru”.
+When it arrived, we thought “Oh, that’s not a lot of Sugru”.
 And to be honest, we felt a little disappointed.
-It didn’t look a lot of product and we didn’t think it would go particularly far.
-I thought this is going to be a rubbish Sugru mouldable glue review!
+It didn’t look like a lot of product and we didn’t think it would go particularly far.
+I thought this was going to be a rubbish Sugru mouldable glue review!
 But then we got busy with it and to put it very mildly we were very pleasantly surprised by the Sugru.
 If my family weren’t probably reading this – hi mum! – then there might be expletives to describe just how surprised/amazed we were!